amane1234/Thinkpad-X270-EFI/README.md

 ### Bugs:

 - 3 Finger gestures of Touchpad are quiet buggy
-- Touchpad only work under polling mode
+- Touchpad only works under polling mode
 - Thinkpad X270 is impossible to unlock MSR 0xE2 register, therefore there are a lot of "AppleCpuPmCfgLock" related bugs